onefoursix/Cloudera-Impala-JDBC-Example/README.md

       </snapshots>
     </repository>

-For example, in my case the entry looks like this:
+For example, in my case my local repo entry looks like this:

     <repository>
       <id>nexus.local</id>